KwartengA/discount-specification-program/README.md

  __Affiliates__:
  Affiliates denote people that have a relation to the employees of the organiszation.
 They are thereof granted a discount of 3% of their total purchase.

+ __However, a combined discount of 5cedis is granted for every GHC 100 cedi-purchase for every individual in question__

+ ### DUTIES TO BE PERFORMED:
+  1. Combined Discount: This